Producer of finished steel products who traditionally uses futures as a hedging mechanism to protect profit margin.

 However, knowing the need to have cash on hand to pay for the processed steel purchases, the risk manager is reluctant to hedge using futures, as there may be a need to post large variation margin if the futures price declines.

-On February 23, 2022, the risk manager is presented with purchase orders for processed steel totaling 1,000 short tons per month for the second quarter of 2022.
+In February, the risk manager is presented with purchase orders for processed steel totaling 1,000 short tons per month for the 2nd quarter.
 Instead of hedging using futures contracts and having variable cash outlay through posting margin, the risk manager decides to explore hedging with options.

 The U.S. Midwest Domestic Hot-Rolled Coil Steel (CRU) Index average price option listed on COMEX allows participants to project the costs of hedging.

-To hedge 1,000 short tons of steel per month over the second quarter of 2022, while locking in a fixed cost, they would need to buy 150 call options spread out evenly over April, May, and June.
+To hedge 1,000 short tons of steel per month over the second quarter, while locking in a fixed cost, they would need to buy a total of 150 call options spread out evenly over April, May and June.

 The total cost of goods for the quarter will be $3,000,000: